ami-sc/AgAdapt/Code/Data_Processing/README.md

-`/Data_Processing`: This directory contains 5 files:
+`/Data_Processing`: This directory contains 7 files:

+- `Genotype_Data_Cleaning.py`:
+  - This script filters and discards individuals with a target amount of missing data.

 - `Genotype_Data_Filtering.py`:
   - This script filters Single Nucleotide Polymorphism (SNP) data.